yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 TLS session resumption introduces potential privacy issues where the server is able to track the client, in some cases indefinitely.
 See {{Sy2018}} for more details.

-## TLS Renegotiation
+## Renegotiation in TLS 1.2

-Where handshake renegotiation is implemented, both clients and servers MUST implement the `renegotiation_info` extension, as defined in {{!RFC5746}}.
-Note: this recommendation applies to TLS 1.2 only, because renegotiation has been removed from TLS 1.3.
+The recommendations in this section apply to TLS 1.2 only, because renegotiation has been removed from TLS 1.3.

+TLS 1.2 clients and servers MUST implement the `renegotiation_info` extension, as defined in {{!RFC5746}}.

+TLS 1.2 clients MUST send `renegotiation_info` their Client Hello.
+If the server does not acknowledge the extension, the client MUST generate a fatal `handshake_failure` alert prior to terminating the connection.

+Rationale: It is not safe for client to connect to a TLS 1.2 server that does not support `renegotiation_info`, regardless of if either endpoint actually implements renegotiation.
+See also {{Section 4.1 of RFC5746}}.

 A related attack resulting from TLS session parameters not properly authenticated is Triple Handshake {{triple-handshake}}.
 To address this attack, TLS 1.2 implementations SHOULD support the `extended_master_secret` extension defined in {{!RFC7627}}.